LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Experiment

 \subsection{Experimental Setting}

-\textbf{Models, Datasets and Metrics.} Following prior studies~\citep{zhao2024vidit, li2024svdquant}, we evaluated performance across different DiT models: PixArt-$\Sigma$ (steps=20, CFG=4.5), PixArt-$\alpha$ (steps=20, CFG=4.5), FLUX.1-schnell (steps=4, CFG=0.), and FLUX.1-dev (steps=50, CFG=3.5).
-We selected 1024 prompts from COCO~\citep{chen2015microsoft}, MJHQ-30K~\citep{li2024playground}, and the summarized Densely Captioned Images (sDCI)~\citep{urbanek2024picture} respectively to evaluate the generalization capability of our method LRQ-DiT.
-We evaluated both the quality and similarity of images generated by the quantized model.
+\paragraph{Models and Prompt sets} Following prior studies~\citep{zhao2024vidit, li2024svdquant}, we evaluated performance across different DiT models: PixArt-$\Sigma$ (steps=20, CFG=4.5), PixArt-$\alpha$ (steps=20, CFG=4.5), FLUX.1-schnell (steps=4, CFG=0.), and FLUX.1-dev (steps=50, CFG=3.5).
+We selected 1024 prompts from COCO~\citep{chen2015microsoft}, MJHQ-30K~\citep{li2024playground}, and the summarized Densely Captioned Images (sDCI)~\citep{urbanek2024picture} respectively to evaluate the performance of LRQ-DiT in text-to-image generation tasks.
+In addition, we conducted performance validation on the text-to-video generation task on the OpenSORA v1.2 model, generating 51 frames and 240p videos.
+Specifically, we use the OpenSORA prompt set (including 10 prompts) and the Vbench prompt set (including 251 prompts) for verification.

+\paragraph{Evaluation Metrics} We evaluated both the quality and similarity of images generated by the quantized model.
 Specifically, we utilize the Fr\'echet Inception Distance (FID, the lower the better)~\citep{heusel2017gans} to measure the distributional distance between images generated by the quantized and FP16 models.
 Then, we employ Image Reward (IR, the higher the better)~\citep{xu2023imagereward} to estimate human preference ratings for the generated images.
 We adopt Peak Signal Noise Ratio (PSNR, the higher the better) to measure the numerical similarity of the generated images.
 Structural Similarity Index Measure (SSIM, the higher the better) is used to measure the luminance, contrast, and structure similarity of the images generated by the quantized and FP16 models.
+In addition, we use Imaging Quality and Aesthetic Quality to measure the quality of the video.
+Measure the consistency of generated videos using Background Consist, Subject Consist, Scene Consist, and Overall Consist.
+We also consider metrics such as PSNR, SSIM, VQA-Overall, Motion Smooth, Dynamic Degree, etc. for these generated videos.